What is BS 5839 Part 1 : 2017?

-As a code of practice, this British Standard takes the form of guidance and recommendations.
+As a code of practice for design installation and maintenance, this British Standard takes the form of guidance and recommendations for fire protection.
 It should not be quoted as if it were a specification and particular care should be taken to ensure that claims of compliance are not misleading.

 Compliance with fire safety regulations as set out in the RRO (Regulatory Reform Order) is only achieved by following a checklist of regular maintenance checks that are also clearly documented in a fire safety log book.

 Some of these inspections include those that must be carried out by the ‘user’ which will normally fall under the remit of the ‘responsible individual’, and inspections and maintenance that must be completed by a ‘competent’ person, which is usually a trained engineer.

 What is a Competent Person?

 British Standards recommend that fire alarm installation and maintenance should be carried out by a competent person but does not go on to outline what competence means.
 At Tecserv UK we believe competence should be evidenced by holding third party accreditation such as being a BAFE approved contractor.

 BAFE is the independent, Third Party Certification registration organisation for the fire protection industry.
 They are the registration body that develops schemes to support quality standards that companies like Tecserv must achieve in order to become third party certified.